groland11/gmail-send-pgp/README.md

 You can also install these packages using pip3, but then you have to update them manually.

 ## Steps to take for oauth authentication
-- Go to https://developers.google.com/gmail/api/quickstart/python and click on the **"Enable the Gmail API"** button
+- Go to https://developers.google.com/gmail/api/quickstart/python and click on the **"Enable the Gmail API"** button.
 - Follow the steps and download the file as **"credentials.json"** into the script directory.
 Among other data, the file contains most importantly the client id, the redirect uri, and the secret to encrypt further communication with the Google authentication service (take a look at the oauth workflow for further details).
 - Run the script in a **local console** or over an SSH connection with X11 forwarding enabled (see usage below).
 - If you run the script for the **first time**, it will open your default web browser where you have to login to your Gmail account and grant access rights to the script.